Pteratato/Craig/Craig_03.md

 I think these thoughts and I drift further from the wheel bug thief, and it’s like slowly waking up from a dream.

-But before I make the decision to turn around, the wheel bug crosses a yard and walks up to a two-story house.
+But before I make the decision to turn around, the wheel bug crosses a yard and walks up to a two-story house with two front doors, one on the right side and one on the left.

-Now this neighborhood is not a very nice one, and the house is no different – not trashed or in disrepair, but quite old with peeling paint and some fallen gutters.
-A walkway bisects the front yard, and on the left side of the yard there are many decorations, including a large rainbow flag and a gnome which appears to be smoking some illegal contraband.
-And displayed in big letters across the front of the house there’s a large sign which reads:
+Now this neighborhood is not a very nice one, and the house is no different -- not trashed, but quite old with peeling paint and some fallen gutters.
+A walkway bisects the front yard, and on the left side of the yard there are many decorations, including a large rainbow tie-dye flag and a garden gnome smoking illegal contraband.
+A large sign fans over the front door on the left, boldly declaring:

-*CALYPSO GREEN JUICE*
+*CALYPSO GREEN JUICE* </br>
-(Please inquire within or call 555-GRN-JUCE)
+*(Please inquire within or call 555-GRN-JUCE)*

 Complete with the logo of the grasshopper playing trumpet.

-And the wheel bug juggles the case of juice long enough to get the door open and go inside.
+The wheel bug juggles the case of juice long enough to open the rightside door, then he disappears inside.

-The door closes and I stare at it for a moment.
-And I stare at the *Calypso* sign for a moment.
+The door closes and I stare at the duplex for a moment.
+I stare at the *Calypso* sign.
 And I feel very confused, uncertain, silly, and disappointed all at the same time.
 The *Calypso Caper* is a farce.
 I should go home.

 I hang my head and turn to walk back to the station.

-Suddenly a series of bangs and crashes resound from inside the two-story house, followed by a string of colorful curses and a series of thumps.
-It sounds very much like something thin and hunched rolling down a flight of stairs, and thudding against the front door.
-Without thinking I hurry down the sidewalk bisecting the yard, and it’s not until I get near the porch that I realize how awkward of a position I’m in.
-I had stalked this guy all the way from central station to Bowry, and then followed him all the way to his house.
+Suddenly a series of bangs and crashes resound from within the rightside of the duplex, followed by a string of colorful curses and cascading thumps.
+It sounds very much like something thin and hunched rolling down a flight of stairs and crashing at the bottom, with bottles of green juice bouncing along with him.
+Without thinking, I hurry down the sidewalk bisecting the yard, and it’s not until I get near the porch that I realize how awkward of a position I’m in.
+I had stalked this guy all the way from the downtown station to Bowry Yard, and then followed him all the way to his house.
 And he probably isn’t even a thief!

 I feel the clammies coming on.
-I hear some groaning from behind the front door, but I hesitate.
+I hear groaning from behind the front door, but I hesitate, unsure of what to do next.

+---